For Software Developers

 The Hail source code is hosted on GitHub:

 git clone https://github.com/hail-is/hail.git cd hail/hail

 By default, Hail uses pre-compiled native libraries that are compatible with recent Mac OS X and Debian releases.
 If you’re not using one of these OSes, set the environment (or Make) variable HAIL_COMPILE_NATIVES to any value.
 This variable tells GNU Make to build the native libraries from source.

 Build and install a wheel file from source with local-mode

-As above, but explicitly specifying the Spark version:
+As above, but explicitly specifying the Scala and Spark versions:

 Build without testing the documentation examples: